-45. Colleges/regions should only claim a maximum of one full-time

-- course/programme per year per student.
-Students are able to achieve full-time further education (FE) or higher education (HE) qualifications, such as an NC or HNC, by completing 12 Credits.
-However, a student's employment prospects are often improved if they complete additional units that better prepare them for the workplace. - 46.
+- 44. Colleges/regions should only claim a maximum of one full-time course/ programme per year per student.
+Students are able to achieve full-time Further Education (FE) or Higher Education (HE) qualifications, such as an NC or HNC, by completing 12 credits.
+However, a student's employment prospects are often improved if they complete additional units that better prepare them for the workplace. - 45.
 Colleges/regions should determine at the start of a course the number of planned credits and this should represent a realistic and sensible estimation of the number of hours that students will normally undertake in their programme of learning.
 SFC does not expect the number of planned credits to increase in-year.
-If students undertake additional units that were not planned at the course outset then these should be reported under a separate programme for which the students should complete a separate enrolment form. - 47.
-To help colleges shift their provision to allow for additional demand for mainstream provision aimed at future skills areas and provide shorter re-training, re-skilling and upskilling courses we require colleges to deprioritise additional units for full-time further education courses.
+If students undertake additional units that were not planned at the course outset then these should be reported under a separate programme for which the students should complete a separate enrolment form. - 46.
+To help colleges shift their provision to allow for additional demand for mainstream provision aimed at future skills areas and provide shorter re-training, re-skilling and upskilling courses, we require colleges to deprioritise additional units for full-time FE courses.
 We expect the norm to be 16 credits for full-time FE provision.
-Additional credits beyond 16 would need to be justified on the basis that they were deemed essential in terms of future employability, progress to higher education or because they included deferred units.
+Additional credits beyond 16 would need to be justified on the basis that they were deemed essential in terms of future employability, progress to HE or because they included deferred units.